-Bullving refers to:
+Bullying refers to:

+- Intentional actions that harm, intimidate or humiliate another person physically, emotionally and/or socially.

+- Stalking

+- Hurtful teasing or making fun of someone

+- Cyberbullying

-- Intentional actions that harm, intimidate or humiliate another person physically, emotionally and/or socially. - Repeated behaviors over time • - Actions which occur within the context of . an imbalance of power between the bully and the victim.
+- Repeated behaviors over time - Actions which occur within the context of an imbalance of power between the bully and the victim.